Carolyn Vacca (History), Program Director

 Faculty Advisors: David Bell (Anthropology), Kathleen Connor (Curator, George Eastman House), M.J.
 Iuppa (Visual and Performing Arts), Mark Rice (American Studies), Jeremy Sarachan (Digital Cultures and Technologies)

-- Individuals who are presently involved with museum work but not currently a matriculated student and wish to broaden their academic training in the field.
+- Individuals who are presently involved with museum work, but not currently a matriculated student, who wish to broaden their academic training in the field